binarykitchen/videomail-client/README.md

 For advanced use only: returns you a collection of log lines that show what code has been covered recently.
 Useful if you want to debug something tricky.

 <a name="whatisstored"></a>
-## What gets stored on the server?
+## What gets stored on the videomail server?
 Here is an example JSON showing what is recorded and you can grab yourself for further use.
 It's emitted in the SUBMITTED event under the videomail object: